devtekve/MiniBillingServer/README.md

 ## Setup

-* Enter your database credentials into `SilkDB.cs`
+* Change the file config.ini.dist in Settings folder to config.ini at the same folder and set up your settings.
 * Compile
 * and run
-* Set your billing server url to `http://localhost:8080/`
+* Set your billing server url to the address specified in the settings (also, you may just check the console window to see the address listening on)

 ## Extend